isabella232/magic-products-distribution-service/README.md

 4. click *Edit in grid view* from the toolbar
     * set the 'record_id' value for the new folder to the value of the `file_identifier` property in the metadata record for the Resource
+    * set the 'artefact_id' value for the new folder to '-' (dash), as it doesn't apply
     * click *Exit grid view* from the toolbar
 5. navigate into the newly created folder
-6. for each `distribution_option` listed in the metadata record for the Resource:
+6. for each `distribution.distribution_option` listed in the metadata record for the Resource:
-    1. upload the Artefact (file) listed in the `transfer_option`, either using the *Upload* option in the toolbar, or by dragging & dropping into the main window
+    1. upload the Artefact (file) listed in the `transfer_option.online_resource.href`, either using the *Upload* option in the toolbar, or by dragging & dropping into the main window
     2. click *Edit in grid view* from the toolbar:
         * set the 'record_id' value for the uploaded file to the value of the `file_identifier` property in the metadata record for the Resource
         * set the 'artefact_id' value for the uploaded file to a new UUID value (using [this tool](https://www.uuidgenerator.net) for example)
         * click *Exit grid view* from the toolbar
-7. for each `constraint` listed in the metadata record for the Resource:
+7. for each `identification.constraint` listed in the metadata record for the Resource:
-    1. if the constraint permissions uses an `alias` property, with a value of `~nerc`:
+    1. if the constraint permissions uses an `permissions.alias` property, with a value of `~nerc`:
         1. select each file (Artefact) within the directory for the product (Resource):
         2. click *Share* from the toolbar
         3. click *People you specify can edit*